-If you have been abused or neglected at Rosewood Care Center of Alton, read about your rights below, and then contact Agruss Law Firm, LLC, for a free case evaluation.
+If you have been abused or neglected at Rosewood Care Center of Alton, read about your rights below, and then contact Mike Agruss Law, for a free case evaluation.

 Helping our clients is about counseling, advocating, and ultimately solving problems.
 With years of experience successfully representing the people, not the powerful, we will take care of everything, so you can focus on healing and getting your life back to normal.

 Rosewood Care Center of Alton, a large nursing home in Illinois, offers 137 registered beds to its residents.
 The Medicaid and Medicare certified facility provides the following primary medical services: nursing assistance, respite and wound care, IV therapy, and pain management.
 Rosewood Care Center of Alton is located at 3490 Humbert Road, Alton, IL and may be reached through telephone number 618-465-2626.
 The Illinois Nursing Home Care Act and Department of Public Health govern Rosewood Care Center of Alton.

 Rosewood Care Center of Alton’s Address, Phone Number, and Contact Information